-DPR raised concerns about the impacts on the adjacent historic park site that may result from this proposed development, which includes grading/tree removal within the required 50-foot-wide historic buffer along the northern property line.
-The limit of disturbance is at the forested shared property line with the Marrietta House historic site.
+DPR raised concerns about the impacts on the adjacent historic park site that may result from this proposed development, which includes proposed grading/tree removal within the required 50-foot-wide historic buffer along the northern property line.
+The proposed limit of disturbance is at the forested shared property line with the Marrietta House historic site.

-DPR staff requested the applicant (during a June 2024 field meeting) to effect design change to eliminate a drainage swale running parallel and adjacent to forested park property (Marietta House historic site).
-This drainage swale covers a linear distance of approximately 700 feet.
-Per evaluation performed by DPR's International Society of Arboriculture (ISA) certified arborist, the drainage swale would result in significant impact to adjacent M-NCPPC forest-effectively creating a new, highly stressed tree line that would be predisposed to further abiotic and biotic stresses.
+DPR staff requested the applicant (duringa June 2024 field meeting) to effect design change to eliminate a proposed drainage swale running parallel and adjacent to forested park property (Marietta House historic site).
+This proposed drainage swale covers a linear distance of approximately 700 feet.
+Per evaluation performed by DPR's International Society of Arboriculture (ISA) certified arborist, the proposed drainage swale would result in significant impact to adjacent M-NCPPC forest-effectively creating a new, highly stressed tree line that would be predisposed to further abiotic and biotic stresses.
 Failure to specimen, historic trees, and additional future forest loss would result.
 Furthermore, additional dieback and future increased maintenance requirements by M-NCPPC staff would manifest when the resulting development sets in place hazardous tree concerns for improved private property from adjacent declining park trees.

-Design changes should be made to eliminate grading along the M-NCPPC property boundary, redirection of drainage, and/or shifting lots further south of the northern property boundary with the adjacent park property.
+Design changes should be made to eliminate grading along the M-NCPPC property boundary, redirection of proposed drainage, and/or shifting lots further south of the northern property boundary with the adjacent park property.
 This will greatly reduce impact to M-NCPPC park trees and afford better preservation of the environmental setting of historic features and the historic viewshed by increasing the buffer between the historic resource and the proposed development.
 Similar concerns were raised at the Historic Preservation Commission (HPC) hearing that took place on August 13, 2024, and are reflected in HPC's recommendation that the width of the buffer between the proposed development and the Marietta House historic property be increased.
-Among other issues, HPC expressed concerns about the location of the SWM drainage swale, survivability of trees planted within this area, the clearing of existing trees/grading/replanting within the buffer, and the time it would take for the newly planted trees to mature to realize an adequate visual buffer.
+Among other issues, HPC expressed concerns about the location of the proposed SWM drainage swale, survivability of trees planted within this area, the proposed clearing of existing trees/grading/replanting within the buffer, and the time it would take for the newly planted trees to mature to realize an adequate visual buffer.

-Prior submissions showed Specimen Trees ST-9 and ST-10 to be removed, but the impacts still remain the same.
-So, while the applicant's previous plan recognized the amount of impact that would result in the trees not surviving and showed them to be removed, the revised plans showed the same impacts, but without the removal of ST-10.
-Removal of ST-9 and ST-10 is not supported.
-In addition, the applicant shall apply forest enhancement techniques, including the removal of invasive Asiatic Bittersweet species and additional understory plantings, on the subject site.
+Prior submissions showed Specimen Trees ST-9 and ST-10 to be removed, but the impacts still remain the same, so while their previous plan recognized the amount of impact that would result in the trees not surviving and showed them to be removed, the revised plans show the same impacts but without removal of ST-10.
+Staff does not support the proposed removal of Specimen Trees ST-9 and ST-10 but does support efforts to apply forest enhancement techniques including the removal of invasive Asiatic Bittersweet species and additional understory plantings on the subject site.

-These findings are supported by the WCO, the 2018 Environmental Technical Manual (ETM), and the prior Subdivision Regulations, as illustrated below.
+Staff findings are supported by the Woodland and Wildlife Habitat Conservation Ordinance (WCO), the Environmental Technical Manual (ETM), and the prior Subdivision Regulations, as illustrated below.

 Sections 25-117(a)(1) and 25-117(b)(1) of the WCO establish the policy and purpose of the WCO to preserve and protect trees that have historical context, provide procedures to manage disturbance of woodlands to maintain healthy vegetation, and to protect trees and woodlands before, during, and after construction or other land disturbing activities.
-This directly relates to concerns about the limits of disturbance (LOD) that will create a new forest edge on the abutting Marietta House historic site and will impact the health of existing vegetation during and after construction.
+This directly relates to staff's concerns about the proposed limits of disturbance (LOD) that will create a new forest edge on the abutting Marietta House historic site and will impact the health of existing vegetation during and after construction.